International Guest judge

 Final stage From the results which are collated on a rigorous points system, the selected works are delivered to the venue for final judging.
 Artists advised mid January 2019 if their work is to be called in.

-Award judging and will be by the sole guest judge.
+Finalist award judging and will be by the sole guest judge.

 Molly Morpeth Canaday Art Award Exhibition on display at Te kōputu a te whanga a Toi Whakatāne Library and Exhibition Centre for six weeks.